Chicken jalfrezi is one of the easiest curries to make.

 - Stir and then sprinkle with the coriander and season to taste with salt and pepper.

-If you like the sound of this chicken jalfrezi curry, please be sure to share it using the share icons below.
+If you like the sound of this chicken jalfrezi curry, please don’t be a stranger.
+Leave a comment.I’d love to hear from you.